renatoi/fake-sim/README.md

 Creating new types of charts for data visualization can be done using D3.
 For most charts I advise using Highcharts.js that provides a big set of charts maintained by a data visualization team with full support.

 Creating trivial charts are not hard using D3, especially given the popularity of the library and its huge community.
 However, I advise using Highcharts primarily because developing and maintaining charts, especially more elaborated charts, can become expensive really fast.
-Choosing a stable and industry-proof library allows more time to focus on other parts of the app, providing better value to Intellimize customers.
+Choosing a stable and industry-proof library allows more time to focus on other parts of the app, providing better value to Fake customers.

 ### Build tools